 Schedule: Award Contract; 2A was advertised on March 10, 2008.
 On July 31, 2008, four proposers responded with technical and cost proposals.
 Reviews of the technical proposals were held on August 13 and 15, 2008.
 Negotiations continued through November 2008 with Perini/Tutor Saliba subsequently being identified as the most responsive contractor.
 Selection Committee approval and award of the contract was anticipated by January 30, 2009.
 Because of concerns of the Board with Perini performance on several other contracts, procurement reopened discussions with two of the other proposers.
 Negotiations continued thru February 2009.
 During March 2009, the Selection Committee identified EE Cruz/Tully Construction Co.
-JV as the more qualified proposer.
-Approval of Cruz/Tully's financial condition, insurance and bonding submissions is ongoing and is anticipated to be completed in April 2009.
-The contract has a not-to-exceed value of \$325,000,000 and is anticipated to be awarded in April 2009 with a duration of 43 months.
+JV as the more qualified proposer and the MTA Board subsequently approved the award.
+Review/approval of Cruz/Tully's financial condition, insurance bonding, and DBE submissions continued during April 2009.
+The Notice of Award is anticipated in May 2009.